Thank you for your interest in NVASA! Below is some information about our league:

 Players may purchase a Game Pass for $10 to play with a team for one game.
 There is no limit to the number of Game Passes a player may purchase.

-We are a true 11v11 COED league which means there can only be a maximum of six players of either gender on the field at any one time (the goalkeeper may be of either gender).
+Our COED divisions are true coed which means there can only be a maximum of six players of either gender on the field at any one time (the goalkeeper may be of either gender).
 A team must play with a minimum of seven players, at least two of each gender, to prevent a forfeit.

 Team rosters must have a minimum of 16 registered players by the minimum roster deadline or the team is responsible for the fee for each player short of the requirement.
 Please note that teams are typically given 6 weeks once registration opens before enforcing the minimum roster size.